 Use this command to enable or disable the sending of the SNMP notifications for such events.
 When enabled, the Switch sends violation traps if any violation packet is received.

-This example shows how to enable sending traps for IP-MAC-Port Binding.
+This example shows how to enable the sending of traps for IMPB.

 Switch# configure terminal Switch(config)# snmp-server enable traps ip-mac-port-binding Switch(config)#